 Starting a home health business is a demanding task.
 Legal registration and permits for running the business are required, but the most demanding item is the submission of the required state application and preparation for the subsequent state license inspection.
 The owner also needs to plan out the services that are offered by the home health business for needing patients or the elderly.

-Consider hiring a Home Health Care Consultant that is knowledgeable about setting up Home Health Care Agencies in your state.
-A good consultant can simplify the process and can expedite the licensing process, assure that you pass the state license inspection, train your personnel on how to operate the agency and develop all of the manuals that you will need in order to comply with state and federal laws.
+Consider hiring a Home Care Consultant that is knowledgeable about setting up home health care agencies in your state.
+A good consultant can simplify the process and can expedite the licensing process, assure that you pass the state license inspection, train your personnel on how to operate the agency, and develop all the manuals that you will need in order to comply with state and federal laws.

 21st Century Health Care Consultants prepares all license applications for its clients.
-It will typically provide a three hole binder which will include the license application itself and all required attachments.
-An index will be provided as the front cover and the book in its entirety will be mailed to the client who will sign where indicated, include a check for the license fee and mail the book in its entirety to the state licensing authority.
-This approach organizes the application package for the person reviewing it as well as avoiding the possible misplacement of documents by the person reviewing the application.
-Since 21st Century Health Care Consultants adopted this method, the percentage of immediate approvals without the need for corrections has increased to 90%.
+It will typically provide a three-hole binder which will include the license application itself and all required attachments an index will be provided as the front cover and the book in its entirety will be mailed to the client who will sign where indicated, attach a check for the license fee and mail the book in its entirety to the state authority.
+This approach organizes the application package for the person reviewing it and avoids the possible misplacement of documents by the person reviewing the application.
+Since 21st Century Health Care Consultants adopted this method the percentage of immediate approvals, without the need for corrections has increased to 90%.